 What do cybersecurity analysts do?

-Cybersecurity analysts focus on research, data analysis and creative problem solving.
+Cybersecurity analysts focus on research, data analysis, and creative problem-solving.
 Day-to-day work can include scanning internal datasets to detect system vulnerabilities and cyber attackers, and drawing on external intelligence to predict and prepare for future cyber threats.
-They’re also great communicators and managers, as they play a pivotal role in connecting the dots with other functions in their organisation.
+They’re also great communicators and managers, as they play a pivotal role in connecting the dots with other organizational functions.

 As analysts grow in their careers, they have a lot of options.
 They can take a manager track leading a security team, or they can become a Chief Security Officer heading up the security function for the entire organization.

 Alternatively, they can switch to a more technical track, and build skills in engineering or system architecture as they move further along.
 This means they will continue to do analytical work, and start to introduce some limited engineering work on their own, as well as working with engineers at a more advanced level.